ANDROHKA/rpam-mod-for-vcod/README.md

 rPAM was initiated by me in 2015, after CyberGamer's edited PAM failed to fix bugs and instead introduced new ones.
 This led to the idea of creating a version that preserves the original while correcting its flaws.
 In 2024 I joined the Discord of CoDBASE, a dedicated community with players and teams playing still competitive 5v5 Search and Destroy, like back in the days.
 There the game is still buggy.
 I hope I can fix that now.

+#### Background of PAM

-The original Call of Duty Project Ares Mod (PAM) for Call of Duty v1.5 was created by Garetjax and concluded with version 1.08.
-It was widely used in competitive leagues such as ESL and ClanBase between the mid-2000s and early 2010s.
-PAM enabled Call of Duty 1 teams to compete in structured, competitive matches without the need for manual intervention or the use of in-game commands or RCON.
-Its automation and reliability made it the standard for high-level competitive play during that era.
+The original Project Ares Mod (PAM) for Call of Duty v1.5, created by Garetjax and finalized with version 1.08, laid the groundwork for competitive play in the game's early days.
+Widely adopted in leagues such as ESL and ClanBase from the mid-2000s through the early 2010s, PAM enabled teams to compete in structured, rule-based matches without relying on manual setup, in-game commands, or RCON intervention.
+Thanks to its automation and reliability, it quickly became the standard for high-level competitive play.

 ## Specific features or improvements